Medial Ankle Sprain

 Symptoms of medial ankle sprain

 Ankle pain and swelling on the inside of the ankle are the most common symptoms of a medial ankle sprain.
-Bruising is common and difficulty to walk or bear weight through the ankle will be likely if there is considerable damage to the inside ligaments.
-Our chiropractors will need to test for ligamentous laxity that could cause instability.
-This occurs when the damage to the inside ligaments, typically the deltoid ligament, is significant and is no longer offering good stability to the medial ankle.
+Bruising is common.
+Difficulty to walk or bear weight through the ankle will be likely if there is considerable damage to the inside ligaments.

 Treatment of medial ankle sprain